austinkral/austinkral/README.md

 ### Welcome 👋

-I'm a first year master's student and NSF <href url=https://geosciences.gsu.edu/csaw/>Community-Soil-Air-Water</href> fellow in Georgia State University's Department of Geosciences.
+I'm a first year master's student and NSF <a href="https://geosciences.gsu.edu/csaw/">Community-Soil-Air-Water</a> fellow in Georgia State University's Department of Geosciences.

 I hold bachelor's degrees in cognitive science and computer science from the University of Georgia, where I also completed a minor in mathematics.